BlameTroi/KiloBas/README.md

 # KiloBas

-A PureBasic pass through the Kilo "editor in 1k lines of C" tutorial at [Snaptoken](https://viewsourcecode.org/snaptoken/kilo/), which is based on code by [`antirez`](https://antirez.com/news/108).
+A PureBasic pass through the Kilo "editor in 1k lines of C" tutorial at [`Snaptoken`](https://viewsourcecode.org/snaptoken/kilo/), which is based on code by [`antirez`](https://antirez.com/news/108).

 ## Status

 This is a work in progress.
 It is likely broken most of the time.
 I'm using it as a project to learn more about PureBasic.
-There's nothing new here other than some PureBasic include files for various `libc` functions.
+There's nothing new here other than some PureBasic modules as include files for both needed `libc` functions and my own ever growing personal standard library.

 ## About libc